 Gardening is not a one-time thing.
 It needs commitment and consistency.
 You have to regularly weed your plants, water them and maintain the soil.
 Quick Tip: water your plants from below.
-Watering them in a high angle may cause diseases from soil splash to other plants.
+Watering them at a high angle may cause diseases from soil splash to other plants.
 If you want to be sure your plants get the care they need, use drip irrigation or flood irrigation.

 Know The Right Time To Plant

 Weather is a big factor for plants to develop correctly.
 Some plants may not be suitable for certain weather conditions while some may be suitable.
 You can ask local farmers for information about the time to plant or do some research on the internet.
-The USDA has a great map of plant hardiness zones for the United States, and can be a great place to start.
+The USDA has a great map of plant hardiness zones for the United States and can be a great place to start.

 Clear Your Garden

 Weeds are stubborn so you definitely need to keep an eye on these.
 Routinely check your garden and take out weeds or other unnecessary critters from your crops/soil.
 These can be taken care of by doing manual work or using chemicals (which we don’t really recommend as much).
 Some plants may also need pruning so make sure to do that.